 Students in the college setting are expected to understand basic computer skills.
-Students will be required to turn in information and assignments using computer applications such as Brightspace, Complio, and E\Value.
-If the student does not have access to a computer at home, there are computer labs available on campus.
+Students will be required to turn in information and assignments using computer applications such as Brightspace, Complio, and EValue.
+If the student cannot access a computer at home, computer labs are available on campus.
 Please notify the program faculty if further assistance is needed.